vossstef/tang_nano_20k_c64/README.md

 *c1541 DOS ROM:*<br>
 Image has be to 32k Byte in size !<br>
 In a nutshell memory layout of the SPI Flash:<br>
-0x000000 reserved for FPGA bitstream<br>
+0x000000 FPGA bitstream<br>
 0x100000 reserved for Atari ST/STE<br>
 0x200000 c1541 Dolphin Dos 2<br>
 0x208000 c1541 CBM DOS 2.6<br>
 0x210000 c1541 Speed DOS Plus<br>
 0x218000 c1541 Jiffy DOS<br>

-Use Gowin Programmer GUI or OpenFpgaLoader(Linux) to program at least **Dolphin DOS and factory CBM DOS** to 'external Flash' at mentioned offsets.
-DOS roms you will find on the internet.<br>
+Use Gowin Programmer GUI or OpenFpgaLoader(Linux) to program at least **Dolphin DOS and factory CBM DOS** to 'external Flash' at mentioned offsets.<br> DOS roms you will find on the internet.<br>

 ## Pin mapping
 see pin configuration in .cst configuration file